graphql-mocks/graphql-mocks/packages/docs/docs/paper/introducing-paper.md

 }
 ```

 This is a simplistic but realistic example of how data is stored.
-Learn how to [query](/docs/paper/querying-data) and [mutate](/docs/paper/mutating-data) the store or see below for a quick example of both.
+Learn how to [query](/docs/paper/querying-data) and [mutate](/docs/paper/mutating-data) the store (see below for a quick example of both).
 Check out the [technical notes](/docs/paper/technical-notes) for the finer details.

 ## A Quick Example